Complete baby food diet eighth month guidelines with baby food list, all you need to know about your baby's diet from 8th month to 12th month of age.

 Babies digestive system benefits from regular daily meal times.

 Finger foods for babies eight months in their diet such as small bites of peeled fresh soft cucumber, banana and ripe soft pear pieces, is very popular at 8th month of age and can be included with all meals.

 Research show that babies who were introduced to fresh raw vegetables and fruits into their baby food diet eighth month, were much more likely to eat raw vegetables and fruit as children and then as adults.

 This way your baby can participate actively during supper which makes him appreciate mealtimes which is a good thing!

-Do continue with breast feeding or bottle feeding infant formula as recommended by your pediatrician.
+Your baby food diet eighth month needs to include breast milk or infant formula as recommended by your pediatrician.